localstack/docs/content/en/aws/opensearch/index.md

 ### Example

-The following shows a sample docker-compose file that contain a single-node OpenSearch cluster and a basic LocalStack setup.
+The following shows a sample `docker-compose.yaml` file that contains a single-node OpenSearch cluster and a basic LocalStack setup.

 ```yaml
 version: "3.9"